 Over the past 30 years, Gary and Carrie Oliver have worked with literally thousands of couples.
-Some were preparing for marriage while others were married and trying to figure out how to make the relationship work.
+Some were preparing for marriage while others were trying to figure out how to make their marriage work.

-“Every couple we have worked with began their marriage with a proclamation of their love and commitment to stay together ‘until death do us part,’” said Gary Oliver, psychologist and co-author of the book Mad About Us: Moving from Anger to Intimacy with Your Spouse.
+“Every couple we have worked with began their marriage with a proclamation of their love and commitment to stay together ‘until death do us part,’” says Gary Oliver, psychologist and co-author of Mad About Us: Moving from Anger to Intimacy with Your Spouse.

-Studies show that close to 90 percent of people say they want to marry.
-Clearly, people want to be in relationships, but most married couples will tell you that those differences that were so fun and attractive when they were dating tend to cause conflict in marriage.
+Close to 90 percent of people say they want to marry.
+Clearly, people want to be in relationships.
+Most married couples will tell you, however, that differences that were so fun and attractive while dating tend to cause marital conflict.

-Misunderstanding anger is one of the big issues the Olivers have run into as they counseled couples.
+Misunderstanding anger is one big issue the Olivers deal with as they counsel couples.

-“Anger is a complex emotion,” Oliver said.
-“One of the major reasons why the emotion of anger has gained a primarily negative reputation is that there is so much misinformation about what anger is and can be and we only tend to hear and read about unhealthy expressions of anger.
+“Anger is a complex emotion,” Oliver says.
+“One of the major reasons why the emotion of anger has gained a primarily negative reputation is that there is so much misinformation about what anger is and can be.
+We only tend to hear and read about unhealthy expressions of anger.
 It’s tragic that the mostly incorrect and inaccurate misinformation far outweighs the true and accurate facts regarding this powerful and potentially positive emotion.”

-Consider these common myths and the facts about anger.
+Consider these common myths (and facts) about anger.

 Myth: If you don’t look or sound angry, you don’t have an anger problem.

-Fact: Just because you don’t look or feel angry, or because your friend wouldn’t describe you as an angry person, does not mean you don’t have a problem with anger.
-Anyone who does not understand and appreciate the potential value of anger may have a problem with anger.
+Fact: Just because you don’t look or feel angry, or because your friend wouldn’t describe you as an angry person, does not mean you don’t have an anger problem.
+Anyone who does not understand and appreciate the potential value of anger may have a problem with it.

 Myth: Anger always leads to some form of violence, so it is never good to be angry.

 Fact: Anger does not always lead to violence, nor is it always a bad thing to be angry.
-The key is that we must understand and control this emotion rather than letting it control us.
+The key is to understand and control this emotion rather than letting it control you.

 Myth: Spiritual people don’t get angry.

 Fact: Anger is a fact of life.
-Everyone experiences anger.
-Smart people choose to understand their experience of anger.
-Healthy people choose to express anger in constructive ways.
+Everyone experiences it.
+If you want to be smart and healthy, choose to understand your experience of anger, then express it constructively.